zonemaster/zonemaster/docs/specifications/tests/Address-TP/address02.md

 1. Obtain the IP addresses of each name server of the domain checked using [Method5](../Methods.md)

-2. For each IP address, a recursive PTR query must be generated.
+2. For each IP address, a recursive PTR query must be performed.

-3. If any answer of the queries made in step 2 contains an RCODE other than NoError or if the answer doesn't include a PTR record, this test case fails.
+3. If any answer of the queries performed in step 2 contains an RCODE other than NOERROR or if the answer does not include a PTR record, this test case fails.

 ### Outcome(s)